indierawk2k2/PowerToys-1/specs/File Classification Spec.md

 ### Expected Impact: Customer, and Technology Outcomes, Experiments + Measures

-Our PowerToys Consumer Survey received an abundant amount of participation and feedback from a community of passionate power users.
+Our PowerToys Consumer Survey received participation and feedback from over 250 passionate power users.
 This feature will give them the ability to rename, group and organize files in a way that makes their virtual library of files more organized and efficient.
 As interns, we would have 8 weeks to complete the project.
+Measures of success include:

+- A score of an average of 3.75 stars on a new Consumer Design Satisfaction Survey
+- Installed by 10% of users who have starred the PowerToys Github
+- Uninstalled by less than 30% of users who installed
+- Launched by over 60% of users who installed

 ## Requirements